-In many movies, books, and TV shows, owls are shown to be incredibly friendly, intelligent and affectionate pets.
-Do owls make good pets like they seem to be in the movies?
-And if so, what does it take to properly care for one?
+In many movies, books, and TV shows, owls are shown to be incredibly friendly, intelligent, and affectionate pets.
+Do owls make good pets like they seem to in the movies, and if so, what does it take to properly care for one?
 Can you keep one in a regular parrot cage and feed it seed and other types of commercial bird food?

 Owls Need Lots of Space